mparsley1/eo-docs/README.md

 This is the high-level documentation for the ECHOES Project code.

-To view this documentation in a browser install [docsify](https://docsify.js.org/), cd to the current directory, and enter the command:
+To view this documentation in a browser, install [docsify](https://docsify.js.org/), cd to the eo-docs directory, and enter the command:

     docsify serve